Article

 When should an HPPD Workbook be started?

-The HPPD workbook can be started by park staff for any historic structure or cultural landscape at any time, even when there are no projects planned or funded.
+The HPPD workbook can be started by park staff at the inception of planning a rehabilitation project on any historic structure or cultural landscape at any time, even before funding.

 Optimally, the workbook should be started when a need for treatment is identified and prior to pre-design.